thegenemyers/FASTK/README.md

 ```

 This command and also Tabex and Profex are presented specifically to
-give a user an example of how to use the C-interface, <code>libfastk.c</code>, module
+give a user simple examples of how to use the C&#8209;interface modules,
+<code>libfastk.c</code>,
-to manipulate the histogram, k-mer count tables, and profiles produced by FastK.
+to manipulate the histogram, k&#8209;mer count tables, and profiles produced by FastK.

 Given a histogram file \<source>.hist produced by FastK,
-one can view the histogram of k-mer counts with **Histex** where the -h specifies the
+one can view the histogram of k&#8209;mer counts with **Histex** where the &#8209;h specifies the
 interval of frequencies to be displayed where 1 is assumed if the lower bound is not given.

 ```